xu/openapi/source/index.html.md

 1、The parameter should include `AccessKeyId`.

+2、The parameter should include `Signature`.

-2、Check the `account-id` it could be returned from `GET /v1/account/accounts`.
+3、Check the `account-id` it could be returned from `GET /v1/account/accounts`.

-3、The request body in POST request should NOT be included in signature text.

-4、The request parameter in GET request should be ordered by ASCII.
+4、It may happen if previous request reach the rate limitation.

+### Q7: Why the API return HTTP 405 'method-not-allowed'?

+A: It indicates the request path doesn't exist, please check the path spelling carefully.
+Due to the Nginx setting, the request path is case sensitive, please follow the path definition in document.

 ## Market Data